 Task 3.
 Place a treat on the floor, then cover it with a towel and leave it there.
 Use a stopwatch and time how long it takes your Cockapoo to get the treat.

 - If they get the treat in under 15 seconds, award them three points.

 - Award your dog two points if they get the treat between 15 and 60 seconds.

 - If it takes them over 60 seconds, award them one point.

 Task 4.
-Place a treat within your dog’s reach under a piece of furniture that is pretty low to the ground and only high enough so your dog’s paw will fit.
+Place a treat within your dog’s reach under a piece of furniture pretty low to the ground and only high enough for your dog’s paw to fit.
 This will put your dog’s reasoning and problem-solving abilities to the test in this challenge.